Permaculture... And why Maine is perfect for it

 Maine’s population includes an expanding community of young farmers who are prepared to experiment and want to do the right thing for the planet, along with a legacy of farmers—both native and non—who have been tending this land for decades and who know the particulars of growing here.
 So, consider replacing that lawn, or hayfield, with something that will provide you and your family with healthy, tasty food, all with less energy than you currently spend mowing the grass, while at the same time helping the planet.

-Re-printed from the fall/winter 2019 issue of Green & Healthy Maine HOMES.
+This article first appeared in the fall/winter 2019 issue of Green & Healthy Maine HOMES.
 Subscribe today!